deckhouse/deckhouse/candi/cloud-providers/yandex/docs/LAYOUTS.md

 ---
-title: "Cloud provider — Yandex.Cloud: Layouts"
+title: "Cloud provider — Yandex Cloud: Layouts"
 ---

 Three layouts are supported.
 Below is more information about each of them.